-We would like to offer you a 3 day tour to experience Rice, Beans and Salt (Komé-Mamé-Shio).
+I’d like to present you a 3-day tour to experience Rice, Soy and Salt (Komé–Mamé–Shio).

 Let’s touch and taste Miso, Saké and other Japanese fermented food.